JeffersonLab/clas12-mcgen/README.md

 1. Have a working build system (for example a Makefile)
 1. Satisfy the additional requirements described below

+#  New, Upcoming Requirements in 2025
+1. - `--ebeam #[.#]` must be accepted as a valid argument, and, if beam energy is a user configuration parameter for the generator, honored and used
+2. - `--docker` should set default kinematic parameters reasonably appropriate for standard CLAS12 acceptance, i.e., not send a bunch of electron down the beampipe

 # Requirements
 1. C/C++/Fortran/python3, with a working GNU make or cmake build system compliant with GCC no less than 9.0
 1. The top level README file should contain:
    - The location of the executable(s) and any shared libraries produced and required at runtime
    - Required environment variables
    - Documentation on all command-line options
 1. The executable to be used on OSG should have the same name as the github repository name and be runnable from any current working directory
 1. The default output LUND filename should be the same as the executable + `.dat`.
-For example, the output of clasdis must be clasdis.dat
+For example, the output of clasdis must be `clasdis.dat`
 1. The follow command-line arguments are always passed to all generators on OSG:
    - `--trig #` must be honored and used to specify the number of events to generate.
    - `--docker` must be accepted as a valid argument and can be ignored or used for setting conditions for OSG.